daneden/daneden.me/books/index.markdown

 in-nav: true
 ---

 When I was younger, I used to pride myself on not being one of those darned book-reading types.
-I scoffed at Rowling, retreated from Tolkein, and put up with Pratchett.
+I scoffed at Rowling, retreated from Tolkien, and put up with Pratchett.
 Then, one day, I found myself packing several *boxes* of books to ship to America for my new life.

 Of course, the vast majority of these were design references (I think I owned all of one fiction book; a Warhammer short novel from my youth), but books are books, and I did indeed read them.